rwlink3z8/home_price_predictor/README.md

 `app.html` `app.css` and `app.js` are the front end files for the web app.

 Currently working now to deploy the app with AWS.
+Plan is to update the model once a month with new sales from my real estate agent, at that point I will also with greater certainty if it is okay to share the webscraper.
+Future work will take into account school districts, which are not necessarily the same as town.
+Other features to consider in the future are walkout basements, as those are important selling points to homes in my area, as you can see from the picture, the garage goes into the walkout basement which also has full size storm windows on two sides of the structure.